xbkv/3d-game/README.md

-# 🛣️ Eternal Road
+# 🛣️ ENEN Road

 ## Overview
-"Eternal Road" is a horror game where players navigate an endless pathway.
+"ENEN Road" is a horror game where players navigate an endless pathway.
 Players take on the role of someone who has stumbled upon a mysterious road and must walk straight ahead.

 ## Key Features
 - **Endless Pathway:** Experience an ever-continuing road.